 For more information about reimbursement (with or without a LUF Grant), please contact your institute management.

 Contribution for printing the PhD dissertation

-This regulation applies to all PhD candidates (paid and voluntary) appointed at the Faculty who obtain their doctorate Leiden University under the supervision of a professor of our Faculty.
+This regulation applies to all PhD candidates (paid and voluntary) who obtain their doctorate at Leiden University under the supervision of a professor of the Faculty of Archaeology.
 A condition for award of the allowance is that the person in question has not previously received an allowance for the same expenses from another source.